sum1won/summod/README.md

 Addition of Undead Melia.
 Taking death scales automatically provides it, with a small chance per fort of spawning additional undead melia.
 This scales with dominion and death scales.

+(New Unit) Therodian Swordsman: heavy infantry, coast recuit

+(New Unit) Merman Mercenary: heavy infantry, amphibian, UW recruit

+(New Unit) Triton Mercenary:

-Old STR battlemage available in coastal forts.
+(New Unit) Telkhine Adjutant: Old STR battlemage available in coastal forts.
 Sailing, holy, W2A1 (1.1 FWAD).

 Swordsmen (Mermen, Human, and Tritons) recruitable in underwater and coastal forts

 Global that increases popkill/death scales in Therodos territory, produces sacred freespawn, and has a chance at generating sites that produce water gems.

+Telkhine: +increase death scale

 #### Middle Age